 Both facilities have been released for unrestricted use.

 DOE transferred the El Verde facility to the U.S. Department of Agriculture/U.S. Forest Service (USFS) in September 1996.
 USFS administers the Caribbean National Forest for the Commonwealth of Puerto Rico.
-The University of Puerto Rico Institute for Terrestrial Ecosystem Studies operates the El Verde facility through a special use agreement with USFS.
+The University of Puerto Rico Institute for Tropical Ecosystem Studies operates the El Verde facility through a special use agreement with USFS.

-Inhalation Toxicology Laboratory (ITL) – Investigation and remediation of hazardous materials at ITL was conducted according to provisions of theRCRA as administered by NMED.
-Investigation and remediation of radiological contaminants followed requirements of the Atomic Energy Act of 1954, as amended (Title 42 U.S. Code Section 2011 et seq.); DOE Orders 5400.5, “Radiation Protection of the Public and Environment,” and 435.1, “Radioactive Waste Management,” and U.S. Nuclear Regulatory Guide 1.86, Termination of Operating Licenses for Nuclear Reactors.
-Groundwater monitoring and reporting are conducted according to Discharge Permit No. 519, renewed on December 26, 2008, in accordance with the NMED Water Quality Act regulations.
-Sample results are compared with the applicable New Mexico Water Quality Control Commission standards.
+Inhalation Toxicology Laboratory (ITL) – Investigation and remediation of hazardous materials at ITL were conducted according to RCRA provisions as administered by NMED.
+Radiological contaminants investigation and remediation followed requirements of the Atomic Energy Act of 1954, as amended (Title 42 United States Code, Section 2011, et seq.); DOE Orders 5400.5, “Radiation Protection of the Public and Environment,” and 435.1, “Radioactive Waste Management;” and U.S. Nuclear Regulatory Guide 1.86, Termination of Operating Licenses for Nuclear Reactors.
+Groundwater monitoring and reporting are conducted according to Discharge Permit No. 519, renewed on December 26, 2008, in accordance with NMED Water Quality Act regulations.
+Sample results are compared with applicable New Mexico Water Quality Control Commission standards.

-Oxnard, California, Site – Regulations governing asbestos removal at the Oxnard site included the Toxic Substances Control Act codified at Title 40 Code of Federal Regulations Part 763; Title 8 California Code of Regulations (CCR)Sections 341.15, “Certification of Asbestos Consultants and Site Surveillance Technicians;” 8 CCR 341.16, “Approval of Asbestos Training and Course Providers for Training Requirements Related to Asbestos-Related-Work and AHERA”; and 8 CCR 1529, “Asbestos.”
-Results of an environmental site assessment conducted in September 1995 indicated that polychlorinated biphenyl concentrations in site soils were below California Environmental Protection Agency risk-based action levels, and removal was not required.
+Oxnard, California, Site – Regulations governing asbestos removal at the Oxnard site included the Toxic Substances Control Act codified at 40 CFR 763; Title 8 California Code of Regulations (CCR), Sections 341.15, “Certification of Asbestos Consultants and Site Surveillance Technicians;” 8 CCR 341.16, “Approval of Asbestos Training and Course Providers for Training Requirements Related to Asbestos-Related-Work and the Asbestos Hazard Emergency Response Act;” and 8 CCR 1529, “Asbestos.”
+Results of a September 1995 environmental site assessment indicated that polychlorinated biphenyl concentrations in site soils were below California Environmental Protection Agency risk-based action levels, and removal was not required.
 However, DOE removed the soils in 1996 as a best management practice.